niteshpolicy29/game/KIRO_IMPACT.md

 7. **Faster Iteration**: Quick changes and refinements
 8. **Professional Results**: Polished game comparable to commercial indie titles

-**Overall Impact**: Kiro enabled the creation of a feature-complete, polished game with a unique transformation mechanic in ~20-30 hours that would traditionally take 70-90 hours, while maintaining higher code quality and providing comprehensive documentation.
+**Overall Impact**: Kiro enabled the creation of a feature-complete, polished game with a unique triple-form transformation system and water physics in ~25-30 hours that would traditionally take 90-110 hours, while maintaining higher code quality and providing comprehensive documentation.

 The spec-driven development approach, combined with Kiro's intelligent code generation and understanding of game development best practices, created a development experience that was both faster and more enjoyable than traditional approaches.
-Kiro's ability to design and implement novel gameplay mechanics (like the marshmallow transformation) demonstrates its value beyond simple code generation.
+Kiro's ability to design and implement novel gameplay mechanics (like the triple-form system with water physics, jelly auto-hops, and fast-fall) demonstrates its value beyond simple code generation.

 **Recommendation**: Kiro is highly effective for game development projects, especially when using the spec system for structured development.
 The time savings, quality improvements, and creative contributions make it an invaluable tool for solo developers and small teams.
-The marshmallow transformation mechanic showcases Kiro's ability to contribute innovative gameplay ideas, not just implement predefined features.
+The triple-form transformation system showcases Kiro's ability to contribute innovative gameplay ideas and implement complex physics systems, not just implement predefined features.